xma711/notebook/signal_processing/README.md

-Difference between fft and psd
+Difference between FFT and psd
 -------------------------------------

 Reference1: https://www.quora.com/What-is-the-difference-between-power-spectrum-and-power-spectral-density
 reference2: https://blog.mide.com/vibration-analysis-fft-psd-and-spectrogram

-the direct results from fft is analogous to the discrete probability distribution, while psd is analogous to the continuous probability distribution.
+the direct results from FFT is analogous to the discrete probability distribution, while psd is analogous to the continuous probability distribution.

-Given the results from fft, one way to derive the psd is to chop frequency to fixed small interval, and compute the power density for each interval by summing up the power in this interval and divide it by the length of the interval.
+Given the results from FFT, one way to derive the psd is to chop frequency to fixed small interval, and compute the power density for each interval by summing up the power in this interval and divide it by the length of the interval.
 When the length of the interval goes to infinitely small, then the psd resultant will be closer to the true psd.
-In short, psd is like the differentiation function from the fft (i like need to square the coeffients first) w.r.t. frequency.
+In short, psd is like the differentiation function from the FFT (i like need to square the coefficients first) w.r.t. frequency.

-From taylor series to fourier transform
+From Taylor series to Fourier transform
 -----------------------------------------

 Reference: https://math.stackexchange.com/questions/7301/connection-between-fourier-transform-and-taylor-series

-taylor series is to decompose a function f(x) to a summation of ak * x^k.
+Taylor series is to decompose a function f(x) to a summation of ak * x^k.
-If we extend x to complex number, then taylor series naturally is to decompose a function f(z) to a summation of ak * z^k.
+If we extend x to complex number, then Taylor series naturally is to decompose a function f(z) to a summation of ak * z^k.

 Z can be expressed as e^(i * theta) (assumed magnitude as 1 for simplicity), then f(z) is f( e^(i*theta)) which can be seen as a function of theta f(theta).

 Also z^k = ( e^(i*theta) )^k = e^(i*k*theta)  (essentially it is a change of angle on the x-y plane)

-therefore, f(theta) = summation of ak * e^(i*k*theta), which is the fourier transform.
+therefore, f(theta) = summation of ak * e^(i*k*theta), which is the Fourier transform.

 Fourier series